ysig/GraKeL/doc/user_manual/longer_introduction.rst

-* :code:`random_seed` : We would in generally want to satisfy the need of the user to provide a :code:`random_seed` either to kernels that are probabilistic, or to randomize accordingly procedures of the :code:`GraphKernel` that need randomization such as :code:`Nystroem`, where the decorator draws probabilistically a number of components from the number of fitted samples.
+* :code:`random_seed` : We would in generally want to satisfy the need of the user to provide a :code:`random_seed` either to kernels that are probabilistic, or to randomize accordingly procedures of the :code:`GraphKernel` that need randomization such as :code:`Nystroem`, where the generic wrapper draws probabilistically a number of components from the number of fitted samples.

     Let's give an example of a probabilistic kernel using our old water example.
 We will use a very well known kernel called *Graphlet-Sampling*, where we will sample probabilistically 5 subgraph samples from each graph either :math:`\mathbf{H}_{2}\mathbf{O}` or :math:`\mathbf{H}_{3}\mathbf{O}^{+}`.